sftpplus/sftpplus-docs/docs/installation/index.rst

         Find out the difference between an update and an upgrade, and how to perform them on SFTPPlus.

-    .. grid-item-card:: :octicon:`repo-deleted` Uninstall
+    .. grid-item-card:: :octicon:`book` Docker Deployment
         :link-type: doc
-        :link: ./uninstall
+        :link: ./docker

-        Here you can find the steps for uninstalling SFTPPlus on Windows, Linux or macOs.
+        SFTPPlus can be deployed as a Docker container.
+Learn more about the deployment process and best practices in this section.

     .. grid-item-card:: :octicon:`codescan-checkmark` Install Troubleshooting
         :link-type: doc